Falklands's FIGAS expands fleet with the delivery of Islander VP-FMC

 The Falkland Islands Government Air Service has taken delivery of a brand new BN2B-26 Islander – registration VP-FMC – to add to its existing fleet.
-This the first new aircraft that the government has purchased in 30 years and represents a significant investment in FIGAS’ expanding operations.
+This the first new aircraft that the government has purchased in 30 years and represents a significant investment in FIGAS’ expanding operations, the islands' government informed in this statement.

 Although there will not be international tourists visiting the Islands for the coming summer season, due to the TRIP stimulus scheme, FIGAS is seeing increased bookings for domestic tourism.
 The addition of this aircraft will help ensure increased capacity for local travellers as well as existing freight and mail transportation.